ONSdigital/tidysheet/README.md

-tidysheet takes messy Excel data and converts it to tidy data with a single value per row, and gives users the ability to control the number and content of description columns.
+tidysheet takes messy Excel data and converts it to tidy data with a single value per row, and gives users the ability to control the number and content of descriptor columns.
 It is flexible to changes in schema and the location of data, can handle multiple tables in a sheet, and can add metadata from above tables to descriptor columns (e.g. year, units, and vintage).